How to put weight on a horse

 how-to-put-weight-on-a-horse

-You finish a great run with your horse and make your way to the stable.
-You notice ribs and shoulders sticking out under the skin as you walk next to him.
-Stopping, you take a closer look and see your horse is losing weight.
+You finish a great ride with your horse and dismount, making your way to the stable.
+You notice his ribs and shoulders sticking out under the skin as you walk next to him.
+Stopping, you take a closer look and realize your horse is losing weight.
 You thought you were giving him enough food to maintain a healthy weight.

 This blog covers horse weight gain, why horses lose weight, and how to put weight on a horse naturally.